Xilmi/Rotp-Fusion/README.md

 ## What's New

-25-05-16 (BR)
+25-05-18 (BR)
-- Fixed rare occurring crash when selecting Galaxy shapes.
-- Error Message will display the best save game to be sent.
+- Auto-Scouts will leave alien colonies, even if they don't have new star systems to explore.
+This is to avoid damaging your relationship with that empire.

 ### [Features Historic](https://github.com/BrokenRegistry/Rotp-Fusion/blob/main/FeaturesChanges.md)